sitestacker/docs/_articles/develop-on-site-stacker/branching-and-release-workflow.md

 CHANGELOG

-- Everything here will be included in the Changelog
+Everything here will be included in the Changelog.

-- You can enumerate the changes as a list or any other way you find suited
+Write the changes as normal sentences, separating them by paragraphs, if need be.
+Ideally there should only be 1 paragraph in a changelog message.
 ```

 Anything that you add *after* the `CHANGELOG` keyword will be shown to the client, so don't add things that shouldn't be, like the task number.
 Here's an example of A WRONG COMMIT MESSAGE:

 ```
-# THIS IS A WRONG COMMIT MESSAGE !!!
+THIS IS A WRONG COMMIT MESSAGE !

 CHANGELOG

-- Everything here will be included in the Changelog
+Everything here will be included in the Changelog.

 Task #15028
 ```